 Destiny 2 is a popular free-to-play online multiplayer first-person shooter video game and is available on multiple platforms.
-However, when launching the game, several users have reported the error code Buffalo error.
+However, when launching the game, several users reported the error code Buffalo error.

-If you are also troubled by this error, here are a couple of troubleshooting tips to help you resolve the Destiny 2 error code buffalo in Windows.
+If you are also troubled by this error, here are a couple of troubleshooting tips to help you resolve the Destiny 2 error code Buffalo in Windows.

 How do I fix the destiny 2 error code buffalo?

 - Press Windows Key + R to open Run.

 - Type %appdata% and click OK.
 This will open the App Data folder.